 It’s More Accessible

 Creating a will is necessary for estate planning.
 However, given how complicated it can be, most people tend to put it off until later.
-This is even more prevalent for people with a limited number of assets.
+This is even more prevalent for people with a a lot of assets.
 According to a 2020 survey, 68% of Americans do not have a will because they find it unpleasant and difficult.
+Unfortunately, 100% of those families will have dysfunction because their isn’t a will.

 Cost is a major reason why most people don’t create a will.
 You already have so many financial obligations.
 Hiring an attorney to make a will probably isn’t a priority.